peytonagher/peytonagher.github.io/README.md

 to do:

-- add project screenshots
+- add more photos
 - implement react
-- konami code, javascript pong/pacman
+- konami code, javascript game #2